-After a major cleanup, you can choose to let Outlook recreate the ost-file instead of awaiting automatic compression.
+After a major cleanup, you can choose to let Outlook recreate the ost-file instead of compacting it or awaiting automatic compression.
 To do this, rename the ost-file to .old when Outlook is closed.
 Upon restarting Outlook, your mailbox will be recached in a new ost-file.

 - Sync Filters

 When you have some large folders, you can set Synchronization Filters to determine what gets synchronized and stored in the ost-file.

 - Sync Slider

 In Outlook 2013 and Outlook 2016, you can use the Sync Slider to only cache more recent items rather than the entire mailbox.
 Note that this only applies to your mailbox.

 If you don’t need off-line access to shared folders and don’t regularly access them either, you can disable the option to cache shared folders in general or not to cache shared mail folders.

 Similar to caching of shared folders, you can choose to disable the option to cache Public Folder Favorites.